SirGnip/JVMUberRepo/app/FluxFlightFight/doc/projects.md

     - NPC's with basic patterns (hover, oscillate back and forth, a small set of behaviors they randomly pick from)
         - hover, move left, move right, rise, fall, fall and walk, fly towards nearest character, fly away from character
     - tweak falling/flying physics (might need to tweak scale of players and size of screen)
-    - git in git, maybe github after this is done as things will have stabalized some
+    - get in git, maybe github after this is done as things will have stabilized some
     - slight rework on bird visuals
 - Now that this is done, do i have all of my external systems (input, sound, graphics, logging? packaging?, fullscreen?, ui, input registration, controllers)
     - at this point my external systems aren't perfect, flexible, or reusable. but I've touched everything.
 Will inform future direction.